 This explanation offers a vivid and compelling image in order to help the Disciple comprehend the Eucharist’s function, and the analogy certainly does not venture into doctrinal details which might be considered contentious, so its omission from þe Sacrament of þe auter is not easy to explain on those grounds.
 However, it seems to me that this omission may reflect an anxiety that the Eucharist is in danger of being detached from its liturgical context, and indeed from its sacramental function, in order to take on an undesirable additional signification.
 Its purity as a moment of contact between man and divine grace, which symbolizes the promise of salvation, has been compromised as it becomes a means of generating spiritual desire; in other words, it is being utilized instrumentally, not sacramentally.
 Such an interpretation seems to gather support from a further omission of material found in The Seven Poyntes, which concerns the reward a Christian can expect for receiving the Eucharist.
 In The Seven Poyntes the Disciple enquires ‘what good þou ȝeuest be þy presence to þe man þat devoutely receyueþ thee’, earning himself a sharp rebuke from Wisdom, who points out that such a materialistic outlook is inappropriate for ‘an amarows herte’ (372, ll.6-7, 10).
 This does not appear in þe Sacrament of þe auter, and again may suggest discomfort with the prospect of adopting an instrumental approach to the Eucharist in which it becomes an object of exchange – a type of discomfort with which Wyclif himself might have been familiar.
 Indeed in both these examples, instrumentality of purpose is yoked to the possibility of reification; reception of the Eucharist as transformative moment, as spiritual process, becomes instead objectified as a functional act which is meritorious in itself.

 Towards the end of chapter six, The Seven Poyntes refers explicitly to Christ’s words at the Last Supper in a passage that does not appear in þe Sacrament of þe auter: ‘for hee, þe wisdame of god, atte his laste soper in þe ordynaunce of this heelful sacramente seyde thus: “þis is my body, þat I schalle ȝeve for ȝow”, and “þis is my blode, þat schalle be schadde for ȝowe in þe remyssyone of synnes”’ (375, ll.35-38).
-It is possible that the author of the later text was unwilling to quote from the Scriptures at this moment, perhaps influenced by Arundel’s seventh Constitution, although he certainly does so elsewhere; rather more likely is that the author was wary of a tendency to identify the consecrated bread too readily with Christ himself.
+This omission cannot be attributed to reluctance on the part of the author of the later text to quote from the Scriptures, since he certainly does so elsewhere; instead it seems to suggest that he was wary of a tendency to identify the consecrated bread too readily with Christ himself.
 Such an identification, encouraged by the biblical wording and increasingly a characteristic of orthodox Eucharistic theology, might lead, in the words of Aers, to ‘an exorbitant and one-sided cult of the presence of Christ’s Galilean body under the consecrated elements’ - once again, the reification of the sacramental sign - which was rejected by Wyclif in favour of the ‘efficacious figure’ mentioned above .

 In all these cases of omitted material, the author seems intent on diverting his reader away from an undesirable focus on the outward sign at the expense of the sacramental process.
 The alternative, sacramentally-centred focus appears to be positively promoted in three instances in which þe Sacrament of þe auter includes material drawn from Suso’s Latin which has been omitted from the earlier Seven Poyntes.
 The most substantial of these appears during discussion of the need for believers to receive the sacrament even though they feel unworthy: